edap/edap.github.com/content/teaching.md

 ---

-I am lecturing at the Universität Der Künste, in the New Media class department, and I give workshops about computer graphics, creative coding, computer vision, fractals and algorithmic botany.
+I have been lecturing at the Universität Der Künste, in the New Media class department, and I give workshops about computer graphics, creative coding, computer vision, fractals and algorithmic botany.

 ## University Courses